fhdk/pacman-mirrors/docs/index.md

 The higher number the higher possibility of a fast mirror.
 If a number is given the resulting mirrorlist contains that number of servers.

--g, \--geoip
+--geoip
-:   Use geolocation if possible, if geoip is not available all mirrors.
+:   Use geolocation.
+If not possible use defined mirror pool.
+Custom pool if defined

 -i, \--interactive [--default]
 :   This is a function designed to leave full control over countries,